- live and recorded video

 In the list below are works of my own which I have performed and works by other choreographers in which I have performed.
-If no other choreographer’s name is given then the choreography is my own.

 *Into Sunlight (October 2015, Nov 2014)Created by Robin Becker Large Ensemble piece, inspired by book They Marched Into Sunlight about events in Saigon and Wisconsin during US war with Vietnam.
 Performed in Ho Chi Minh City, Hanoi and Halong on shared peroformance with Together Higher contemporary dance company of Vietnam.

 Human Kinetics at Salem Museum (November 2015)Directed improvisation, directed by Yana Schnitzler, a one hour installation, slow motion movement sculpture for gala event at Salem Museum.

 Syzygy (April 2013)Created collaboratively by dancers Nicole Speletic and Darla Stanley and vocalist Toby Twining.